alexellis/growlab/README.md

 ![My green beans](https://pbs.twimg.com/media/Ey1ugNwWgAIyUiJ?format=jpg&name=small)
 > A capture from phototimer of my seed tray with a wide-angle camera positioned above

+## New Live stream - 27th April 16:30 BST

+Got started already, or just want to learn more?
+Tune into the live stream [Grow your own with Raspberry Pi - Alex Ellis & Richard Gee](https://www.youtube.com/watch?v=Ta_LBKpI5-0)

 ## How it works

 1) Read the launch blog post: [Join the Grow Lab Challenge](https://blog.alexellis.io/the-grow-lab-challenge/).